On this page you'll find software we developed

 you intend to shoot too.
 Your muzzle velocity and intended

 distance is something no manufacturer knows, so you can often

 improve your accuracy by using a BC specific to your needs.

-If you have a copy of Ballistic Explorer installed
+If you have a copy of Ballistic Explorer

-Ballistic Explorer's extensive features and tools.
+use with Ballistic Explorer's extensive features and tools.